Book Reviews

 WW2 LATEST

+Ella Beales The Fires of Gallipoli is more than just a wartime history, it is a tale of epic friendship and its trials and joys.
+The book is full of the rich detail you would expect from an author with personal experience of his subject matter.
 This is definitely a book for Shakespearian Scholars.
 This is an immaculately researched book, written in a fluent and engaging style.
 This book is a fascinating insight into the mind of a far thinking officer with, in many respects, a brilliant mind.
 The relentless pace, the breath-taking action and the engaging characters all combine to produce a tale that keeps you hooked from the first page to the last.
 This is a book about much more than a house.
 It’s a book about the headquarters of a resistance movement.
 Michael Ward A Leap in the Dark is a fast-moving crime adventure based in Edinburgh in 1798.
 A comprehensive guide that makes the subject more accessible to readers.
 An important and fascinating story written in considerable detail.
-This book and its predecessor will surely be the definitive history of the war on the Eastern Front and the siege of Leningrad.
-Ella Beales Paradise Undone is Annie Dawid’s latest novel, following four protagonists in the lead up to, and the aftermath of, the 1978 Jonestown massacre.

 The Last Days of Budapest, by Adam LeBor